 Single-cell transcriptomics

 Single-cell RNA-seq (scRNA-seq) is the most widely used method for single-cell analysis.
-Many microdroplet and microwell-based platforms have emerged, each with differing abilities to answer a wide range of research questions depending on the throughput, cost, and ease of use, required.1,7 As with single-cell genomics, single-cell whole transcriptome methods also face quantitative challenges like amplification bias and RT efficiency issues.
+Many microdroplet and microwell-based platforms have emerged, each with differing abilities to answer a wide range of research questions depending on the throughput, cost, and ease of use required.1,7 As with single-cell genomics, single-cell whole transcriptome methods face quantitative challenges like amplification bias and RT efficiency issues.

 Despite these challenges, single-cell RNA-seq has been used broadly to interrogate transcriptional responses of immune cells in the tumor microenvironments and to identify transcriptional responses to treatment resistance.2 Bioinformatics tools, like the Seurat or Cellenics, have also been developed and offer an end-to-end single-cell RNA-seq data analysis tool.8,9